techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_06/Exercise_06.md

 **ml-train+XX@sap.com**

-where **XX** needs to be replaced by your group number, e.g. if your group number is 01, then you should take the user ml-train+01@sap.com.
+where **XX** needs to be replaced by your workstation ID, e.g. if your workstation ID is 01, then you should take the user ml-train+01@sap.com.

 Please make sure that you work with the correct username to avoid conflicts with other participants.
 Take note of the following credentials, you will be using them during all exercises.